 redactionToken property

-If the value of any redaction-aware property (§3.5.2) in the run has been redacted, the run object SHALL contain a property named redactionToken whose value is the string used to replace the redacted text.
+If the value of any redactable property (§3.5.2) in the run has been redacted, the run object SHALL contain a property named redactionToken whose value is the string used to replace the redacted text.
 If no text in the run has been redacted, the redactionToken property SHALL be absent.

 The value of redactionToken SHOULD be the string "[REDACTED]".
 If for any reason a different value is used, it MAY be any readily identifiable string.
-An example of a situation where a SARIF producer might choose a different redaction token is if the string "[REDACTED]" occurs in the value of any redaction-aware property in the run.
+An example of a situation where a SARIF producer might choose a different redaction token is if the string "[REDACTED]" occurs in the value of any redactable property in the run.

-EXAMPLE 1: In this example, the leading portion of a full path name has been redacted from the redaction-aware property invocation.commandLine to avoid revealing information about the machine.
+EXAMPLE 1: In this example, the leading portion of a full path name has been redacted from the redactable property invocation.commandLine to avoid revealing information about the machine.

 { # A run object.